 My Philosophy and Therapeutic Approach

 While I am trained in various therapeutic modalities, my therapeutic stance is grounded in the Narrative Therapy worldview.
 Narrative Therapy is a nonjudgmental approach that centers people as the experts in their own experiences.
 As a narrative therapist, I view problems as problems, not people.
 Furthermore, I believe stories are the primary way we organize, interpret and make meaning of our lived experiences.
-I strive to recognize and minimize the effects of power imbalances and systems in place that contribute to the systemic oppression and marginalization of people seeking services.

 My Services